connexcs/docs/packages.md

 ## Add Package

-Once you are on packages screen, follow the steps mentioned below:
+Once you are on the packages screen, follow the steps mentioned below:

 1. Click on Add Package button.

 ![alt text][package-img-2]

-2. A new modal window will opens up, allowing you to enter the related information.
+2. A new model window will open up, allowing you to enter the relevant information.

 ![alt text][package-img-3]